bernie-skipole/indipyclient/docs/source/usage/concept.rst

     asyncio.run(myclient.asyncrun())

-As well as IPyClient, the function indipyclient.getfloat(value) is available which, given a string version of a number as described in the INDI specification, will return a float.
+As well as IPyClient, the function getfloat(value) is available which, given a string version of a number as described in the INDI specification, will return a float.
 This could be used in the above example to ensure value is a float.

 .. autofunction:: indipyclient.getfloat